ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Networking**

-- Reduced default peerlist and accepted frontier gossipping
+- Reduced default PeerList and accepted frontier gossipping
 - Increased the default at-large outbound buffer size to 32 MiB

 **Metrics**

-- Added leveldb metrics
+- Added LevelDB metrics
-- Added process and Golang metrics for the avalanchego binary
+- Added process and Golang metrics for the AvalancheGo binary
 - Added available disk space health check
   - Ensured that the disk space will not be fully utilized by shutting down the node if there is a critically low amount of free space remaining